SotonLM/Data-Engineering/src/division_2_web/insructions.md

 store_to_azure() takes two arguments: the file name and your division's container name.
 **The Azure Blob container name for your division is "web-news".
 DO NOT STORE ANYWHERE ELSE, OR ADD IRRELEVENT DATA.**
+I recommend trying to separate the clean and the raw files within the container.

 You can import this function to the pipeline you create like this: